envp/statistical/CONTRIBUTING.md

 * `bundle exec rake cop` - Run rubocop
 * `bundle exec rake doc` - Run yard to generate documentation

-## Roadmap
-* Implementations of all common distributions mentioned in the NIST [engineering and statistics handbook](http://www.itl.nist.gov/div898/handbook/eda/section3/eda366.htm)
-* Add a module `Statistical::Hypothesis` which allows for statistical hypothesis testing

 ## Notes
 Feel free to open a "question" issue if you have any questions or want to discuss about better ways to go about this.